F5Networks/f5-ci-docs/usage-marathon-poc.rst

 #.
 Install the Sankey App:

      * In the Splunk GUI, click on :menuselection:`Apps --> Find More Apps`.

-        .. note:: From the main dashboard, you will have to first click on the gear next to the side bar header named "Apps".

      * Search for "Sankey".
-     * Click "Install" and enter your Splunk credentials (not the local user name for the Splunk instance).
+     * Click "Install" and enter your splunk.com credentials (this is your actual Splunk account, not the instance login).
      * Accept the license agreement, then click the :guilabel:`Login and Install` button.
      * Restart Splunk when prompted, then log back in.